 To cook, heat a large non-stick skillet over medium heat.
 Add enough vegetable oil to cover the bottom.
 Place 6-8 dumplings into skillet at once - do not overcrowd the pan.
 Fry 1-2 min, until dumplings are starting to brown.
 Then add about 1/4 c water into skillet, reduce heat to low and cover tightly with a lid.
 Let steam for about 5 min.
 When the water is almost entirely evaporated, remove lid and turn heat back up to medium.
 Cook 1-2 extra minutes, until the bottoms are brown.
 Remove dumplings from skillet and repeat with remaining pieces.
 Serve immediately.

 When I was a kid, my mom baked all the time.
 There were layered cakes, crispy cookies, sweet breads to accompany our tea, and so much more.
-But when I watched her bake, I never once saw her measure a single ingredient – we didn’t even own measuring cups or a scale.
-She would just scoop ingredients into a bowl with a little ceramic teacup, stir them while balancing the bowl between her hip and forearm, put whatever it was into the oven and soon, the smell emanating from the oven alone would leave us speechless and drooling.
-I don’t remember her ever messing up a dessert so I assumed she was some sort of magician with a sixth sense.
+But when I watched her bake, I never once saw her measure an ingredient; we didn’t even own measuring cups or a scale.
+She would just scoop ingredients into a bowl with a little ceramic teacup, stir them whilst balancing the bowl between her hip and forearm, put whatever it was into the oven, and soon, the heavenly scent alone would leave us speechless and drooling.
+I don’t remember her ever messing up a dessert so I just assumed she was a sort of magician with a sixth sense.

 So, when I started baking, I didn’t take measuring seriously, especially since I’ve been cooking for a while already and had gotten used to eyeballing ingredients.
-I understood recipes and directions like, “butter at room temperature” and “gradually add flour” to be guidelines.
-I guess I thought I could outsmart the recipe and if my intentions were good, the dessert would somehow just work out.
+I took recipes and directions like, “butter, at room temperature” and “gradually add flour” to be guidelines.
+I guess I thought I could outsmart recipes and if my intentions were good, the dessert would somehow just work out.
 But unsurprisingly, it didn’t.
-I couldn’t make a single edible cookie.
-I remember how my mom would stand next to me, scraping the burnt bottoms of cookies with a butter knife after yet another failed attempt, comforting me and saying that next time, I would certainly do better.
+I couldn’t make a single edible cookie for a long time.
+I remember how my mom would stand next to me, scraping the burnt bottoms of cookies with a butter knife after yet another failed attempt, comforting me and saying that next time I would certainly do better.

 It wasn’t until I started reading and re-reading the recipe before baking and following measurements and directions exactly that anything worked out.
 I learned that if a lemon bars were advised to be cooled before being cut, I should do just that, and that if a recipe calls for brown sugar, substituting with white just won’t do.
 It is now that I realize that despite how amazing my mother is, she is no magician.
 She’s just made so many cakes and cookies by the time she had me, that baking became second nature to her - she, as they say, just felt it.

-This recipe from Epicurious (click HERE for the recipe) is incredible.
+This recipe from Epicurious is incredible.
 The cookies are quick to prepare and bake, and they don’t dry out, even days after baking.
-They’re soft, chewy, fragrant and ideal for minimalist dessert lovers like me.
+They’re soft, chewy, fragrant and ideal for minimalist dessert lovers like myself.
 I strongly advise you to make them!

 Almost exactly three years ago, I posted a recipe for roasted garlic white bean dip.
 That dip is not unlike hummus except that hummus calls for chick peas instead of beans.
 Last week, I was craving that dip again but wanted to change things up.
 I added tomatoes for tang and sriracha for heat, and thus, this fragrant, irresistible hors d’oeuvre was born.
 I’m not going to go as far as saying that this recipe will replace guacamole in your party snack repertoire but it will certainly make a valiant try.
 And I assure you, no one will even miss that green standby if you serve this.